biography

 Ronnie Wood - The Rolling Stones

-Jonty is a prolific composer, his music appearing on numerous albums plus BBC and Channel 4 television.
+As a composer, Jonty's music has appearing on numerous albums plus BBC and Channel 4 television.
 He studied composition, harmony and musical form with the great pianist and composer Ronald Francis Littlefield and gained a first class BA Honours at Trent Park in North London.

 gear - Jonty uses: